Gambling disorder

 Anyone can develop a gambling disorder.
 However, we know that in some people the problem may be more likely to develop.
 Some factors that might make you more likely to develop a gambling disorder include:

-- Gender – If you are a man, you are four times more likely to have a gambling disorder, although the rate of women with a gambling disorder is rising.
+- Gender – If you are a man, you are four times more likely to have a gambling disorder, although the rate of women with a gambling disorder is steadily rising.

 - Family history – If someone in your family has a history of gambling disorder or other addictions, particularly if they are your parents.